 The water you drink, the pavement you drive on, the air you breathe—the work of civil and environmental engineers literally surrounds us.
-As we face mounting environmental and infrastructure challenges, civil and environmental engineers of the future will have enormous impact on our communities and around the world.
+Civil and environmental engineers of the future will have enormous impact on our communities and around the world.
 Learn more »

-From the development of advanced traffic information systems to sustainable construction practices and new concepts in water management, our faculty and students are finding solutions to the engineering challenges of the present and the future.
-Our students and faculty work in a collaborative environment, with partnerships across campus and with government and industry.
-Learn more >>
+From advanced traffic information systems to new concepts in water management to renewable energy, our faculty and students develop solutions to the engineering challenges of the present and future.
+Learn more »

 You can play an important role in our effort to attract and retain the most outstanding faculty, compete for the best graduate students, and ensure state-of-the-art laboratories.
-Help secure UW CEE students' futures by giving to scholarship and fellowship funds, the CEE general fund or the Centennial Endowment.
-Learn more >>
+Help secure UW CEE students' futures by giving to scholarship and fellowship funds.
+Learn more »

 The BS program is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org/